Floyd's girlfriend recalls their struggles with addiction - WTMJ

 “Floyd has this great, deep Southern voice, raspy,” Ross recalled.
 “And he’s like, ‘Sis, you OK, sis?’
 And I wasn’t OK.
 I was like, ‘No, I’m just waiting for my sons’ father.’
 He said, ‘Can I pray with you?’”

-She added: “At the time, I had lost a lot of faith in God.”

-Minnesota is a rarity in explicitly permitting such “spark of life” testimony about a crime victim ahead of a verdict.
-Defense attorneys often complain that such testimony allows prosecutors to play on jurors’ emotions.
+Minnesota is a rarity in explicitly permitting such “spark of life” testimony about a crime victim at trial.
+Defense attorneys often contend such testimony allows prosecutors to play on jurors’ emotions.

-Thursday’s testimony came a day after prosecutors played extensive video footage that documented the chain of events that culminated in Floyd’s death, beginning with his alleged use of a counterfeit $20 bill at a neighborhood market to pay for a pack of cigarettes.

-Bystander and police bodycam video showed officers pulling the 6-foot-4, 223-pound Floyd from his SUV at gunpoint, then struggling to put him in the back of the squad car as a panicky-sounding Floyd writhed and cried, “I’m claustrophobic!”

 Webber reported from Fenton, Michigan.